aspiers/stow/INSTALL.md

     line into the generated stow script to ensure that it can always locate the Perl modules without needing to manually set `PERL5LIB`.

-4. You can remove the generated files from the source code directory by typing `make clean`.
-To also remove the files that `configure` created (so you can compile the package for a different computer), type `make distclean`.
-There is also a `make maintainer-clean` target, but that is intended mainly for stow's developers.
-If you use it, you may have to get all sorts of other programs in order to regenerate files that came with the distribution.

 Installation Names
 ------------------